marketing strategies for alcoholic beverages

 It’s great news for mixologists, but a bit overwhelming for the average consumer.
 And it poses huge challenges to marketers who are trying to succeed in this newly crowded space.

-So here’s some advice, based on one of the classic marketing case studies from this category: Absolut Vodka.
+So here’s some advice, based on one of the classic from Absolut Vodka.
+It’s a good lesson even if your craft spirit brand is still small.

 Absolut Vodka won the market by winning the imagination of the consumer through brilliant print advertising.